 Believe it or not, all American movies rely on the same formula; that formula is so sacred that scripts will get rejected if they stray from it.
 Whether it’s a psychological drama like American Beauty, a sci-fi movie like Star Wars or an action movie like Mission: Impossible, the same structure, plot points and character development techniques are used.
 I’ll just take one as an example: the hero, the main protagonist, is always an orphan, literally or figuratively, or experienced a personal drama; it is supposed to give the character more likeness.
+Luke Skywalker is an orphan.
+Jack Dawson, the hero from Titanic, leaves everything behind as a third-class passenger.
+Fin, the hero from Sharknado, is divorced.

 Slides can be an extremely powerful way of making your messages clearer and more memorable – yet all too often they are an obstacle to communication.